 Stop 3 – Hikkaduwa (2 nights)

-The Hikkaduwa beach was a lot busier than Bentota (and smaller), BUT there are two resident sea turtles here.
+The Hikkaduwa beach was a lot busier than Bentota (and smaller).
+BUT there are two resident sea turtles here.
 Unfortunately, tourists from the beach hotel feed them which is what keeps them around.
 While it was very cool to experience them in the wild, I did feel a little uncomfortable.
-Crowds of people surround them constantly trying to get photos and to touch them.
+Crowds of people surround them constantly trying to get photos and touch them.
 I’m pretty sure this shouldn’t be happening, but I guess it’s an “attraction” to the area.

 What to do: